“People who are unable to motivate themselves must be content with mediocrity, no matter how impressive their other talents.”

 For example, when we connect practicing scales and exercises to our ultimate aim of contributing beauty to the world, then anything we practice, including a simple exercise, resonates with value, and our V number rises.

-In tandem, listen to diverse compositions so that you can identify numerous titles and composers that excite you.
+In tandem, explore the repertoire in your genre by listening to diverse compositions so that you can identify numerous pieces and composers that excite you.

-If you study with a teacher who chooses repertoire with you, to help your teacher understand your preferences, compile and share lists of compositions you enjoy and that you dislike.
-Your list could encompass music for your instrument as well as for other instruments and ensembles.
+If you study with a teacher who chooses repertoire with you, to help your teacher understand your preferences, compile and share lists of compositions that you enjoy as well as that you dislike.
+Your list could encompass music for your instrument or voice as well as for other instruments and ensembles.

 Increasing the Expectation Factor

-- Students who acquire comprehensive artistic, technical, and career skills can gauge how their abilities match up with the the titles they’d like to learn and with the issues involved in performing them publicly.
-Their self-awareness enables them to build up large repertoires of accessible pieces, and their professional know-how enables them to book plentiful concerts.
+Students who acquire the comprehensive artistic, technical, and career skills articulated in The Musician’s Way can gauge how their abilities match up with the compositions they’d like to learn and with the issues involved in performing them publicly.
+Their self-awareness empowers them to build up large repertoires of accessible pieces, and their professional know-how enables them to book ample concerts.
 They make choices that result in success, so their E scores remain high.

-- Students who lack comparable wherewithal often tackle music that swamps their powers.
-They polish few pieces to concert level and seldom perform them because doing so feels arduous.
+Students who lack comparable wherewithal often tackle music that swamps their powers.
+They polish few pieces to concert level and seldom perform them because doing so feels arduous if not impossible.
 Their expectation of success drops, their E scores plummet, and their motivation ebbs.